TimMonko/napari-ndev/docs/tutorial/01_example_pipeline.md

 ## Example workflow

 Once images are in a format that is helpful for analysis, we can proceed with other widgets.
 This does mean that some images do not need to be processed with the `Image Utilities` Widget; for example, some microscopes properly incorporate scale and channel names into the image metadata.
 For this tutorial, we are going to use the `Workflow Widget` to pre-process, segment, and label features of the image with a pre-made custom workflow file (see `cellpainting\scripting_workflow.ipynb` to see how).
-The intent of the `Workflow Widget` is to *easily* reproduce This custom workflow was designed initially with the `napari-assistant` which will be explored further in the [Basic Usage](02_basic_usage.md) tutorial section.
+The intent of the `Workflow Widget` is to *easily* reproduce This custom workflow was designed initially with the `napari-assistant` which will be explored further in the following tutorial sections.

 The goal for this workflow is to segment the nucleus, cell area (based on a voronoi tessellation of the nuclei), cytoplasm (cell area - nucleus), and the nucleoli.
 We will later measure the properties of these objects using the `Measure Widget`.